bbc/accessibility-news-and-you/index.md

 ---
 We want to be the most accessible news website in the world.
 You can help us achieve this by following a few simple steps.

-If you have any questions ask one of the Accessiblity Champions around the department.
+If you have any questions ask one of the Accessibility Champions around the department.

 ## What is your role?